top of page

 One other "station" deserves mention.
 In the 1980's there was a push for more community policing, having two or three officers stationed in police mini-stations in at-risk neighborhoods.
 The building at the northeast corner of 17th and Wallace pictured above was the first mini-station in the City.
 It was placed in the thick of the drug trade and was occupied by the 9th District mini-station from about 1985 to 1995.
 A hand-grenade was tossed through the window of the station on August 20, 1990.
 It failed to explode and was detonated by the City's bomb squad.

 In 1985 there were no Philadelphia Police mini-stations.
 By 1993 there were 31 scattered throughout Philadelphia.
-As best I can determine, there is now only one, at 905 South Street.
+As best I can determine, there are now only a mini-station at 905 South Street, plus a large Center City District police substation at the southeast corner of 7th and Chestnut Streets.

 The 9th District has enlarged since 1854, as the two maps below show.